Shwabbaa/cryptopack-docs/docs/source/resourcepack/items.rst

 Items
 ***************************************

-This section covers held items (mostly weapons).
+This section covers items (mostly weapons).

 Tools And Weapons
 ============